 If you want to experience the wilderness of paradise, full of adventures and luxury, you’re definitely on the right path with this incredible team.

-Thank you for this unforgetable trip with Old Bridge Mobile Camping Safaries
+Thank you for this unforgettable trip with Old Bridge Mobile Camping Safaris

 Best greetings from Germany,

 After departing Maun and heading into the bush, it wasn’t long before animals started appearing among the shrubbery.
 A family of giraffes were the first to grace us with their presence, followed by a herd of elephants, along with impala.
 We were even lucky enough to see a lone ostrich and buffalo.
 We were amazed as we hadn’t even gone through the gates of Moremi yet!